 Andrew Baxter built a career preserving and protecting statues made of bronze and other metals.

-He and his team at Bronze et al have worked on Henry Moore sculptures at the National Gallery in Washington, D.C., The Three Shades by Rodin at the North Carolina Museum of Art, and a Seymour Lipton bronze at the Virginia Marine Museum.
+He and his team at Bronze et al have worked on Henry Moore sculptures at the National Gallery in Washington, D.C., The Three Shades by Rodin at the North Carolina Museum of Art, and on an Aristide Maillol at the Virginia Museum of Fine Arts.
 He also works for private art collectors and he has buffed busts of dignitaries at the White House.

 He has also worked on the maintenance of the statue of Robert E. Lee and other monuments to Confederate generals in Richmond, Virginia — the one-time capital of the Confederacy.

 Now Baxter is watching as the statues he was commissioned to protect are being defaced or torn down.
 He talks to DnA about the soul-searching this has caused.

 “I fully understand that those sculptures need to come down, and I would never try to defend that they should stay up.
 What I will say is, artistically, it's so very hard for me because academically they're really good sculptures,” he says.